Josh Grant (footballer)

-Joshua William Grant (born 11 October 1998) is an English professional footballer who plays as a defender and defensive midfielder for Carlisle United.
+Joshua William Grant (born 11 October 1998) is an English professional footballer who plays as a defender and defensive midfielder.

 Club career

 Chelsea

 Born in Brixton, London, Grant joined Chelsea at under-8 level.
 In January 2019, Grant joined EFL League Two club Yeovil Town on loan until the end of the 2018–19 season.
 He made his English Football League debut the day after joining Yeovil in a 1–0 win against Mansfield Town, on 12 January 2019.
 On 8 August 2019, Grant joined EFL League Two club Plymouth Argyle on loan until the end of 2019.

 On 26 June 2020, it was announced that Grant would leave Chelsea upon the expiry of his contract at the end of the month.